AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 1. Allow users to view both individual list and team list side by side in the UI.
    - This would enable users easily reference person indexes or team names when editing individual or team details.

-2. Allow different persons to have the same name.
+2. Allow different persons to have the same name and duplicate team names for different hackathons.
-   - This would reflect real-world scenarios where multiple individuals may share the same name.
+   - This would reflect real-world scenarios where multiple individuals may share the same name, and teams may reuse names across different events.

-3. Allow user to add or remove multiple persons to/from a team in one command.
+3. Allow duplicate team names for different hackathons.
-   - This would streamline the process of managing team memberships, especially for larger teams.
+    - This would reflect real-world scenarios where teams may reuse names across different events.

 4. Add confirmation before executing the `clear` command.
    - This would prevent accidental data loss by ensuring that users explicitly confirm their intention to clear all data.